 Like the designer herself, Contreras’s Houston is a city on the rise.
 Ambitious, pragmatic, and generous, it has shaken off the mud from Hurricane Harvey and gotten back to the business of being the nation’s fourth-largest city (and its most diverse).
 Here Contreras takes us on a whirlwind tour of a thoroughly modern Houston, a place where you might just as easily stumble on an elegant Vietnamese restaurant as you would a Tex-Mex dive, where the prowess of avant-garde art rivals that of the World Series–winning Astros, and where high-end fashion shares the sidewalk with boots and rodeo dreams.

-But first, three places to stay:
+But first, four places to stay:

 Downtown, the Four Seasons is newly renovated with incredible views of the skyline and a great new restaurant called Bayou & Bottle.